Paramedics

 E-portfolio for paramedics in primary care

-The e-portfolio was design to encompass the roadmap, but it is also of use to paramedics employed both in/out of ARRS roles, and advanced paramedics to guide and collate evidence of their CPD.
+The e-portfolio was designed to encompass the roadmap, but it is also of use to paramedics employed both in/out of ARRS roles and advanced paramedics to guide and collate evidence of their CPD.

 Fourteen Fish e-Portfolio for Primary Care Paramedics (collegeofparamedics.co.uk)